Learning Photometric Feature Transform for Free-form Object Scan

-This part performs the key task of high-dimensional information aggregation, which is critical for efficient processing of free-form scanned data.
-First, for each iso-depth slice in one measurement volume, we transform it to a lower dimensional latent vector using an autoencoder.
-As a result, each measurement volume is converted to 128 latent vectors.
-This step can be viewed as an aggregation along the non-depth spatial dimensions.
+The third part of the network aggregates the information from all 5 measurement volumes, each of which is computed from a patch.
+First, for each iso-depth slice in one volume, we flatten and transform it to a lower dimensional latent vector using an encoder.
+As a result, each volume is converted to 128 latent vectors.
+This step can be viewed as an aggregation along the lateral dimensions.
 Next, for each depth, we aggregate across 5 views by performing max pooling on all related latent vectors, and store the result as an intermediate feature.
 Note that this step aggregates illumination as well, since each view is associated with a different lighting pattern.
 The output of this part is 128 intermediate features.
-Now the only dimension that has not been aggregated is the depth, which is left for processing in the next part.
+Now the only dimension that has not been aggregated is the depth, which is left for the next step.